About your year 3 programme.

-If you change any choice, it is your responsibility to notify the ITO.
+If you wish change any choice, it is your responsibility to notify your Personal Tutor.
 Course changes for semester 1 can be made until the end of week 2.
-In mid January, your choices will become final, and will be used by Registry to timetable your exams.
+Course changes for semester 2 can be made until the end of week 2, semester In week 5, of each semester your choices will become final, and will be used by Registry to timetable your exams.
 (You will be reminded near the time.)
-Note that if your PT is not in Informatics, you will have to ask them to change your courses; the ITO can only act on behalf of Informatics PTs.
 The choice of courses is stored on EUCLID, which you can access through the MyEd Edinburgh Student Portal.

 Some timetable clashes for combined honours students are unavoidable, thereby restricting choice somewhat: note that the University will not permit students to take courses that clash in the timetable.